Cleveland serial killer Anthony Sowell dies in prison

 They were the first of 11 sets of remains police would eventually discover on the property.
 Most of the women -- ranging in age from 25 to 52 -- were strangled by ligature, and at least one was strangled by hand, authorities said.

-Sowell, a former Marine, was sentenced to death in August 2011.
+Sowell, who previously had served in the Marine Corps, was sentenced to death in August 2011.

 His two-story home sat in a dilapidated Cleveland neighborhood known as Mount Pleasant.
 A stench had hovered around the area, but no one initially realized it was the smell of decaying human flesh, instead assuming that it was a byproduct of a nearby sausage factory.